 Heartbroken Rodgers Vows to Return

-Jets medical staff feared the worst for Rodgers but had their fingers crossed that the injury was not as severe as they first thought.
+Jets medical staff feared the worst but held onto hope that the injury was less severe than initially suspected.
 Scans the day after the game revealed the true extent of the damage, and a distraught Rodgers took to Instagram to thank fans and well-wishers.

 Could Rodgers’ Injury Spell the End of His Career?

 There is much chatter about Rodgers potentially retiring from the game he has played professionally since 2005.
 Having undergone surgery to repair his Achilles tendon, Rodgers is expected to need between nine months and a year before he can resume training.
 He then has to get back to full fitness and rediscover his magic touch after 12 months on the sidelines.
-That would be a tall order for one of the up-and-coming quarterbacks, never mind one that turns 40 in December, has played more than 250 games, has thrown over 8,300 passes, and has been sacked by some giant defensive players 586 times; the last sack is the most damaging of his career.
+That would be a challenge even for a rising young quarterback, let alone someone turning 40 in December, with over 250 games played, more than 8,300 passes thrown, and 586 sacks endured—the last of which was the most devastating of his career.

 Rodgers admitted that he was 90% sure of retiring at the end of last season before going into a dark retreat where he gathered his thoughts and decided to continue playing football.
 The fact that Rodgers was so close to calling it quits has added fuel to the rumor fire.